veekaybee/veekaybee.github.io/content/blog/2025-01-22-jetstream.md

 And then we're up and running as soon as we build and run our Go executable.

-# Building and Running Go Artrifacts
+# Building and Running Go Artifacts

 So easy.
 [Just a small Makefile](https://github.com/veekaybee/gitfeed/blob/main/Makefile) and we're rebuilding and testing, and then serving the binaries.